caleb-cox/commando-hacker-witch/README.md

 ### Sustaining spells
 Usually all spells have a certain duration or cause an instant effect.
 But there may be cases when a caster wants to sustain a spell over longer periods of time.
 If a spell can be sustained, it's listed in the spells description.
 In order to sustain a spell over longer period of time, the caster has to concentrate which penalizes all of his actions by a modifier of -1.
 The mana cost for sustaining the spell is listed with the spell's description.

-### Variant: Warrior, Rogue, & Scholar
+### Variant: Commando, Hacker, & Scholar
-Magic is very common in WR&M. Everyone with a Mage attribute value of 1 or higher can cast spells.
+Magic is very common in CH&W. Everyone with a Witch attribute value of 1 or higher can cast spells.
 If you want to run a more low-magic game, you can make the following changes:

-The Mage attribute is replaced by the Scholar attribute.
-All skills that used Mage before now use the Scholar attribute.
-This is a purely cosmetic change, so if this isn’t that important to you, you can of course stick to the Mage attribute.
+The Witch attribute is replaced by the Scholar attribute.
+All skills that used Witch before now use the Scholar attribute.
+This is a purely cosmetic change, so if this isn’t that important to you, you can of course stick to the Witch attribute.

 In order to cast spells a character needs to buy a new talent called “Spellcaster” which gives access to 1st circle spells.
 Spell casting works as usual, although you are restricted to basic spells when you start with a new character.
-All other talents that affect your magic abilities (like Blood Mage) need Spellcaster as a prerequisite now.
+All other talents that affect your magic abilities (like Blood Witch) need Spellcaster as a prerequisite now.
 When the character levels up, he can acquire “Advanced Spellcaster” which grants him access to the remaining spell circles.

 This optional rule allows low-magic campaigns.
 By disallowing the Spellcaster talent you can even play without any magic at all.